Ready to set your appointment?

-Go ahead and submit your information and deposit to your preferred artist.
+Go ahead and submit your information and deposit for your preferred artist.

-Please be aware the date of the appointment is subject to the artist availability
+*Please be aware the date of the appointment is subject to the artist's availability.

 Not sure how go about your tattoo idea?

-You can set a free 10 minutes consultation with one of our tattoo artist to go over your ideas
+You can set a free 10 minute consultation with one of our tattoo artists to go over your ideas.

 About one week prior to your session, specifically a long session, you want to start using lotion to moisturize the area being tattooed.
 Doing this will make the skin more receptive to pigment (ink).